 Social media has changed our everyday lives.
 Just thinking about how much time I spend looking at my phone on a daily basis makes me uneasy.
 I check (almost) everything on my phone.
 And guess what?
 As soon as I’m done, I automatically dive into the stimulant world of social media.
-I embrace all those pictures, videos and memes with my arms open.
+I embrace all those pictures, videos, and memes with my arms open.

 Not long ago Instagram announced that they had reached a milestone of one billion active users in one month.
-With all these people interacting in social media, how should you adapt as an artist?
+With all these people interacting on social media, how should you adapt as an artist?
 And more importantly, how should you make the most out of it?

 The power of sharing

 You should become as passionate about expressing yourself through social media as you are about expressing your personality through art.
-Don’t try to sell your artworks in every post, instead, tell your followers about who you are and what you are making.
+Don’t try to sell your artwork in every post, instead, tell your followers about who you are and what you are making.
 Never before has an artist had the power to engage so directly with their audience.

 Instagram becomes your gallery

 Since social media is connecting artists and collectors like never before, traditional gallery roles are changing.
 Vogue says that Instagram is the best new way to sell art online.
-As an artist you should focus on capturing the attention of art dealers and agents.
+As an artist, you should focus on capturing the attention of art dealers and agents.
 Enjoy showcasing your work and establishing conversations with others to create engagement and increase your follower count.
 A huge number of followers should stand as proof of your greatness.

 Before, a new art phenomenon would slowly rise into the collecting scene.
 Nowadays, being featured on the right blog or feed can boost your career as an artist.
-It means you’ll meet influential players, dealers and collectors overnight.
+It means you’ll meet influential players, dealers, and collectors overnight.